skozic1/bookcart-app-api-tests/BUGS.md

 ### Actual Behavior
 - Sometimes login succeeds, sometimes it fails with 401 Unauthorized immediately after registration.
-- No retry mechanism is currently implemented in the test.

 ### Additional Notes
-- The test does not use polling or retry mechanism - it attempts login once immediately after registration.
-- Registration payload and login credentials are logged and confirmed to be correct and matching.
-- Manual registration and login with the same data works as expected.
-- This suggests a possible race condition, backend delay, or eventual consistency issue in the API or environment.
 - **Same flaky behavior observed during manual testing via Swagger UI** - registration sometimes succeeds but immediate login fails with 401, confirming this is not an automation-specific issue.

 ### Impact